rangle/ngCourse2/handout/redux/redux_actions.md

 take parameters, and then dispatch a JSON object containing more information.

-The `dispatch` function expects to be called with something that conforms to the "Action" interface from the redux library:
+The `dispatch` function expects to be called with something that conforms to the "Action" interface from the Redux library:

 ```typescript
 import { Action } from 'redux';